homebodygym/homebodygym/pages/altcoins/buy-iota.md

 ## IOTA Overview

 IOTA is a cryptocurrency based on an entirely new distributed ledger known as the Tangle.
-Comparitively to [NEO](/altcoins/buy-neo/), IOTA does not rely on another blockchain such as an ERC20 token.
+Similar to [NEO](/altcoins/buy-neo/), IOTA does not rely on another blockchain such as an ERC20 token.

 The Tangle is based on a data structure known as Directed Acyclic Graph (DAG).
 This is vastly different from the [blockchain](https://www.investopedia.com/terms/b/blockchain.asp){: target="_blank"} that [Bitcoin](/bitcoin/) and other altcoins utilize.